 I am a director of hybrid work based in NYC.
-Over the last 20 years, I have created 27 works for the stage, including 12 original hybrid works, 8 adaptations of novels & short stories and 7 classic plays.
+Over the last 25 years, I have created 27 works for the stage, including 12 original hybrid works, 8 adaptations of novels & short stories and 7 classic plays.
 I make theatre because it forges community.
 I seek to create immediate, substantive work that engages the complexity and intensity of today’s culture.
 I work in a collaborative, process-driven way to fuse different disciplines into a cohesive whole.
 I recently premiered TRADE PRACTICES, a live art interactive work, on Governor’s Island.
 It is available to tour.
 I am currently developing IDIOT with Robert Lyons for a 2016 premiere.
+This season, I am also directing Bombay Rickey’s exploration of Yma Sumac for our Prototype Festival and a new devised work titled SEEN BY EVERYONE.
 I am a co-founder and Artistic Director of HERE, where I cultivate artists and programs all events for two performance spaces–including 17 OBIE-award winners—for an annual audience of 30,000.

 In the fall of 2013, I workshopped a new 90-minute adaptation of Henrik’s Ibsen’s play with undergraduate and graduate students at CalArts.
 We started work on crafting a dynamic physical-theatre piece with video and puppetry.
 I am very excited to refine these ideas further in a full production down the road.